montools/montools.github.io/solutions/text_tools/index.md

 - question: What analysis features does the app include?
   answer: The app provides word count, character count, sentence count, and estimated reading time.

-- question: Can I search and replace text with this app?
+- question: Can I find and replace text with this app?
+  answer: |
-  answer: Yes.
+    Yes.
 The app includes a simple find-and-replace feature for modifying selected content.
+    Notice that in the very rare case when the selected content has mixed formating options like bold, italic, underline, etc. this find-and-replace feature could fail.
+    We are working on a fixing solution for this corner cases.
+    In the most common case where the selected content is has the same format, it works as expected!

 - question: Does this app change the entire document?
   answer: No. The app only affects the portion of text you have selected.